1937 24 Hours of Le Mans: Over 2-litre entries

-The Alfa Romeo 8C had been the premier car to beat in the 1930s races, yet this year there was only a single entry.
+The Alfa Romeo 8C had been the car to beat in the 1930s races, yet this year there was only a single entry.
 Ferrari had provisionally entered three cars, but when Alfa Romeo bought out an 80% share of the Scuderia early in the year, their Chairman Ugo Gobbato chose to withdraw their cars.
-So the only Alfa presence was entered by Raymond Sommer.
+So, the only Alfa presence was entered by Raymond Sommer.
 The Alfa Romeo 8C-2900 had been specifically designed for the Mille Miglia, the premier Italian sports-car race.
-The shorter wheelbase and supercharged 3-litre engine was well-suited to the long straights and tight town-corners.
-Scuderia Ferrari won in 1936 and 1937, along with the Spa 24 Hours.
+The shorter wheelbase and supercharged 3-litre engine were well-suited to the long straights and tight town-corners in Sicily.
+Scuderia Ferrari had won there in 1936 and 1937, along with the Spa 24 Hours.
 The twin-supercharged 8-cylinder engine put out 220 bhp.
-A brand new car, painted black, was built at Portello for Sommer and driven straight to Le Mans by his prospective co-driver Giovanni Battista Guidotti.
-They would be supported by Meo Costantini as pit manager, sporting director at Alfa Romeo and former Bugatti team manager.
+A brand new car, painted black, was built at Portello for Sommer and driven straight to Le Mans by his prospective co-driver Giovanni Battista Guidotti, the Alfa engineer who had supervised the cars preparation.
+They would be supported by Meo Costantini as pit manager, who was sporting director at Alfa Romeo and former Bugatti team manager.

 Delage had been very successful in Grand Prix racing in the 1920s, duelling with Bugatti.
 However, the company had gone into receivership after the Great Depression, to be purchased by British expat Walter Watney.
 He arranged a deal with Delahaye to have Delage cars built at their factory with Delahaye parts.
-Louis Delâge, still kept on as a director, developed the D6 coupé.
+Meanwhile Louis Delâge, still kept on as a director, developed the D6 coupé.
 The elegant D6-70 was a new version with a special 3-litre engine.
 Producing 130 bhp, it was capable of getting the car up to 160 kp/h (100 mph).
 A 1936 entry was filed by the works team, but this year a car was entered by the Société R.V. – a company co-owned by Parisian Delage agent Jacques de Valence de Minardière, who was also its lead driver.
 This car had recently been bought by slot-machine magnate Louis Gérard, who had never raced before, but would be the co-driver.